Ewald Schuldt: Early years

 Schuldt was born on 3 January 1914 in Mechelsdorf near Rerik and grew up as an only child in simple circumstances.
 He never got to know his father, an agricultural labourer, because he was killed in 1914 as a soldier in France.
 The second husband of hs mother was to him an understanding stepfather, who initially wanted to Ewald Schuldt to follow him as a gardener.

 Significance

-Ewald Schuldt is one of the best known and most successful Mecklenburg archaeologists.
-He conducted research of lasting importance, particularly in the field of prehistory and early history.
+Ewald Schuldt conducted research in the field of prehistory and early history.
 His scientific work built on the research begun in 1835 by G.C.F.
 Lisch, and continued from 1880 to 1942 by Robert Beltz.
 The focus of his scientific work was on excavations of megalithic tombs, the grave sites of the Neolithic farming peoples around the middle of the 3rd century B.C. and on the excavations of Slavic archaeological sites (600 to 1,200 A.D.).
 Excavations from this time gave him insights into the social, economic and cultural life of the ancient Slavs.
 By 1945 almost nothing was known about them in Mecklenburg; his achievement is that our knowledge of this field increased many times over.
 Particularly noteworthy is his extensive bibliography as well as his numerous awards.